MartinNikolovMarinov/JavaScriptResources/mobx.md

 1. If value is an ES6 Map: a `new Observable Map` will be returned.
 2. If value is an array, a `new Observable Array` will be returned.
-3. If value is an object without prototype, all its current properties will be made observable.
+3. If value is an object without `prototype`, all its current properties will be made observable.
-4. If value is an object with a prototype, a JavaScript primitive or function, observable will throw.
+4. If value is an object with a `prototype`, a JavaScript primitive or function, observable will throw.
 Use Boxed Observable observables instead if you want to create a stand-alone observable reference to such a value.
-MobX will not make objects with a prototype automatically observable; as that is considered the responsibility of its `constructor` function.
+MobX will not make objects with a `prototype` automatically observable; as that is considered the responsibility of its `constructor` function.
 Use `extendObservable` in the `constructor`, or `@observable` / decorate in its class definition instead.

 ## Computed Values on MobX